CoDeReD72/Tree-Problems/README.md

 # Sum of Node IDs in a Tree

-This repository provides a solution to the problem of calculating the sum of all node IDs in a tree structure using two different approaches: recursive and hashmap optimization.
+This repository provides a solution to the problem of calculating the sum of all node IDs in a tree structure using two different approaches: recursive and hashmap optimisation.

 ## Problem